Learning how to make SVG files for your Cricut is actually pretty easy. And today I am going to teach you in this step-by-step video tutorial.

 Also, I talk about how you can take an image that is in multiple pieces and mold them together so when you go to move your image you don’t have 30 different pieces to work with, you have one solid image.

 All of these steps are very easy to do once you learn how to navigate and use Adobe Illustrator and you will know how to create SVG files.

 SVG stands for scalable vector image.
 These SVG graphic files are what Cricut users need to use to upload their own design files to upload into Cricut Design Space without having to do a ton of extra work to make them usable.

 Adobe Illustrator: How To Convert An Image To SVG To Use With Cricut Design Space

-For instance, there are many SVG converters out there and some free online.
-Like Inkscape, but my favorite is Adobe Illustrator.
+For instance, there are many SVG converters out there, and some are free online.
+For instance Inkscape, but my favorite is Adobe Illustrator.
 I just personally feel like you have more options, just to clarify.
 And it’s easier I think in the long run once you get going.

 Why Should I Learn How To Make SVG Formats?

-For beginners, bitmap images or raster graphics (png, jpg, gif) are way harder to navigate then SVG images.
+For beginners, bitmap images or raster graphics (png, jpg, gif) are way harder to navigate than SVG images.
 Life is just easier with scalable vector graphic formats.

 - Design Bundles